greyhamwoohoo/ssh-windows-linux-cloud/gcp-tf-github-deploy-key/README.md

 # Terraform up a Linux and Windows box
-Terraform up a Linux and Windows EC2 box and clones a Github repo using a Github Deploy Key via user-data.
+Terraform up a Linux and Windows box and clones Github repo using a Github Deploy Key via meta-data.
 See the bootstrapping scripts for the cloned repo location (depends on Windows/Linux).

-Also configures the Windows box with the private SSH Key; see aws-tf for more information.
+Also configures the Windows box with the private SSH Key to access the Linux box; see gcp-tf for more information.

 ## Quick Start
 From the terraform folder: